| This will fulfill Daniel 8 concerning the He-goat and the Ram.

 terminal high altitude area defense and the ship-based Aegis ballistic

+missile defense system.
 Obama policy giving Iran nukes?
+In

 a recent interview, Shabtai Shavit, a former Israeli Mossad chief, told